-Within the IPC, we also provide lessons on media literacy; dealing with the new digital world, including the internet and social media channels such as Facebook and WhatsApp.
-We look at issues such as 'How do we behave towards each other over social media?', 'What is desirable?', 'How can we determine the reliability of the information we find online?' and 'How do we find information that we can we trust and how do we process it?'.
+Within the IPC, we also provide lessons on media literacy; dealing with the new digital world, including the Internet and social media channels such as Facebook and Whats App.
+We look at issues such as 'How do we behave towards each other over social media?', 'What is desirable?', 'How can we determine the reliability of the information we find Online?' and 'How do we find information that we can we trust and how do we process it?'.

-4.10 ART AND CULTURE
+4.10 ART, MUSIC AND CULTURE

 To enhance the activities of the IPC, we ensure that the students actively participate in various activities, allowing them to absorb and reflect on various cultural disciplines such as music, drama, media, dance, heritage and literature.
 As an additional support to the cultural education they receive at school, we work closely with Pier-K, the Centre for Art and Culture in Hoofddorp, by taking part in workshops.
-Our cultural coordinators oversee the organization of these activities.
+Our cultural coordinators oversee the organisation of these activities.
 We refer to this as of our 'Cultural Menu'.

-Our staff have been trained for musical education and aims to support students in developing their motor skills, rhythm, melody, and social skills.
+We have a specialist music teacher for musical education who aims to support students in developing their motor skills, rhythm, melody, and social skills.
 A focus is put on singing, learning to use rhythmical instruments, listening to music, and moving to the music.
 During these classes students are provided with collaborative opportunities in a supportive environment.
 Students actively participate and are free to explore their own creativity and talents.